datapartnership/datapartnership.github.io/content/updates/2020-07-13-introducing-the-data-partnership-knowledge-base.md

 ## Data Partner Documentation

 As we have said, each Data Partner has a dedicated page on the documentation.

 In fact, that page has a double life and is a Jupyter notebook!
-You can either choose work with it directly cloning from the repository or see a rendered page on your browser.
+You can either choose to work with it  by cloning from the repository or by viewing a rendered page on your browser.

 It is important to say that we are not reinviting the wheel; rather, the documentation offers a centralized place for references and examples as well as details about the datasets, such as how to access (**Getting Access**), about the data itself (**Summary**) and **Examples**.

 ### Getting Access

-After submitting your proposal to the [Data Partnership Portal](https://beta.datapartnership.org/) and having it approved, this section details how you should expect to get access to data for each Data Partner.
+After submitting your proposal to [Data Partnership](https://datapartnership.org/) and having it approved, this section details how you should expect to get access to data for each Data Partner.

 Even before your project take shape, the section helps estimate what kind what resources will be required from your team.